Active Substance: apixaban

 How has Eliquis been studied?

-The effectiveness of Eliquis in preventing blood clots in veins following a hip or knee replacement was investigated in two main studies involving a total of 8,464 patients.
+The effectiveness of Eliquis in preventing blood clots in veins following a hip or knee replacement has been investigated in two main studies involving a total of 8,464 patients.
 The first study was in 5,407 patients who had undergone a hip replacement.
 The second study was in 3,057 patients who had undergone a knee replacement.
 In both studies, Eliquis was compared with enoxaparin (another medicine used to prevent blood clots).
 The medicine’s effectiveness was measured by looking at the number of patients who either had problems related to clotting in the veins or who died of any cause during the treatment period.

-The effectiveness of Eliquis in preventing strokes and arterial blood clots in patients with atrial fibrillation was investigated in two main studies: the first (in 18,201 patients) compared Eliquis with another medicine, warfarin, while the second (in 5,598 patients) compared Eliquis with aspirin.
+The effectiveness of Eliquis in preventing strokes and arterial blood clots in patients with atrial fibrillation has been investigated in two main studies: the first (in 18,201 patients) compared Eliquis with another medicine, warfarin, while the second (in 5,598 patients) compared Eliquis with aspirin.
 The main measures of effectiveness were based on the number of strokes or clotting events that occurred during treatment.

 What benefit has Eliquis shown during the studies?